Portage, Michigan

-Portage is a city in Kalamazoo County in the U.S. state of Michigan.
-The population was 46,292 in the 2010 census.
-It is the smaller of the two main cities included in the Kalamazoo-Portage Metropolitan Statistical Area, which has a population of 326,589 as of 2010.
-Portage is known for its Pharmaceutical manufacturing and celery agriculture.
-On February 19, 2021, the president of the United States, Joe Biden, visited Portage to commemorate the production of the Pfizer Vaccine.
+Portage is a city in Kalamazoo County, Michigan, United States.
+The population was 48,891 at the 2020 census.
+It is the smaller of the two main cities included in the Kalamazoo-Portage Metropolitan Statistical Area, which had a population of 261,670 in 2020.

+History

+Portage was settled in 1830, and incorporated as a city in 1963.

+On May 7, 2024, the city was struck by a high-end EF2 tornado, causing significant damage to homes and properties.
+A FedEx distribution center was severely damaged after the tornado caused part of the roof to collapse.
+Over 500 buildings were damaged, with 60 being destroyed, including a strip mall.

 Geography

 According to the United States Census Bureau, the city has a total area of 35.17 sqmi, of which 32.23 sqmi is land and 2.94 sqmi is water.

 Austin Lake is in the southeast part of the city and was named for Moses Austin, who had emigrated to Portage Township from Genesee County, New York, in 1833.
 A settlement grew on the north shore of the lake, known as Austin or Austin Lake.
 A post office named "Austin's Lake" was established on May 18, 1850, with Austin as postmaster, and operated until August 15, 1853.
 The place was also a station on the Grand Rapids and Indiana Railroad in 1867.
 West Lake is adjacent to Austin Lake with Portage Road running between the two lakes.